 - Prevention: monitor moisture levels.

-- If the fungus has already settled, cut off the infected parts, taking off some centimeters of the healthy part as well.
+- If the fungus has already settled in, cut off the infected parts, also taking off some centimeters of the healthy tissue.

 - Get rid of those infected parts and disinfect the utensils you've used.